mtanaka1117/enshu/README.md

 The result is a bar chart that shows the median, IQR, and maximum attack accuracy values for each provided dataset.
 Running this command with all 9 provided datasets yields Figure 6 in the paper.

 ### Unit Tests
+The folder `adaptiveleak/unit_tests` contains two directories of unit tests.
+These tests execute small portions of the encoding and sampling process.
+To run the test suite, navigate to the corresponding directory and run the command `python <file-name>.py`.
+All the tests should pass.

 ## Hardware (TI MSP430)